waldenblue/naosei1456/README.md

 I've choosed [MockK](https://mockk.io/) for mocking, building scenarios and verifing in Unit Tests, designed to be used in Kotlin which I think is quite simple and useful, its sintax are cool 😄.
 The well known [Mockito Kotlin](https://github.com/mockito/mockito-kotlin) would be an alternative, but choose one or the another I think it's a matter of taste.

 `ViewModels`, `Reducers`, `UseCases`, and the `Repository` have been fully unitary tested.
-The classic Given-When-Then (GWT) semi-structure i
+The classic Given-When-Then (GWT) semi-structure is what you are going to find.
+Both happy and unhappy paths are tested.

+As you will see, `TestCoroutineDispatchers` class is rep